TheWisker/Shikai/README.md

 <h2 align="center">Dependencies</h2>

-The theme depends on [web-greeter](https://github.com/JezerM/web-greeter) or [nody-greeter](https://github.com/JezerM/nody-greeter) and their respective dependencies plus lightdm.
+The theme depends on [web-greeter](https://github.com/JezerM/web-greeter) or [nody-greeter](https://github.com/JezerM/nody-greeter) and their respective dependencies, plus lightdm.

 <h2 align="center">Installation</h2>

-Once all dependencies are installed you just need to download the [this](https://github.com/TheWisker/Shikai) github repo and copy the `dist` folder to `/usr/share/web-greeter/themes/` renaming it from `dist` to `shikai`.
-Then you need to change the line starting with `greeter-session=` in `/etc/lightdm/lightdm.conf` to `greeter-session=web-greeter` or `greeter-session=nody-greeter` depending on which you have installed.
+Once all dependencies are installed, you just need to download the [this](https://github.com/TheWisker/Shikai) github repo and copy the `dist` folder to `/usr/share/web-greeter/themes/`, renaming it from `dist` to `shikai`.
+Then you need to change the line starting with `greeter-session=` in `/etc/lightdm/lightdm.conf` to `greeter-session=web-greeter` or `greeter-session=nody-greeter`, depending on which you have installed.
 You should edit `/etc/lightdm/web-greeter.yml` to your liking focusing on the following lines:

 - `theme: shikai`